Advantages of a targeted resume

 - Resume for an IT Professional Whangarei

-- Resume for Mechanical Engineer in Whangarei
+- Resume for a Bus Driver in Whangarei